 If your Business nbn™ plan isn’t keeping up with the demands of your company, nbn™ Enterprise Ethernet could be the answer.

 nbn™ Enterprise Ethernet is a high bandwidth way for businesses to connect their Local Area Networks (LANs) with the internet, and to streamline the performance of their Wide Area Networks (WANs).

-nbn™ Enterprise Ethernet WAN is delivered via a fibre optic cable and is capable of symmetrical upload and download speeds from 10Mbps to close to 1Gbps*.
-This makes it an attractive option for large companies around the world, who are using it for everything from cloud computing and disaster recovery backup to the sharing, storage and transfer of increasingly large amounts of data.
+nbn™ Enterprise Ethernet WAN is delivered via a fibre optic cable and features symmetrical plans ranging from nbn™ 100/100 to nbn™ 1000/1000*.
+This makes it an attractive option for companies who are using it for everything from cloud computing and disaster recovery backup to the sharing, storage and transfer of increasingly large amounts of data.

-Why should businesses be signing up for enterprise ethernet?
+Why should businesses sign up for nbn™ Enterprise Ethernet?

-A wired connection such as enterprise ethernet offers businesses a big range of advantages over other technologies such as wireless internet.
+A wired connection like enterprise ethernet offers businesses many advantages over other technologies.

-- Reliability – a wired connection such as a fibre optic cable is much more reliable, as it is not subject to the same amount of interference as experienced by a wireless connection.
+- Reliability – wired connections like fibre optic cable is much more reliable, as it’s not subject to the same amount of interference as a wireless connection experiences.

-- Control – a wired network gives a business full control over who has access to it, preventing it from becoming overloaded with non-business critical traffic.
+- Control – a wired network gives businesses full control over who has access to it, preventing it from becoming overloaded with non-business critical traffic.

-- Security – this control also translates into greater security, as it is a lot easier to keep unauthorised visitors out of a wired network.
+- Security – this control over the network also translates into greater security, as it’s a lot easier to keep unauthorised visitors out of a wired network.

 - Value – while initially more expensive than other types of connection, once installed, enterprise ethernet can pay for itself in cost savings to a business in a relatively short period of time.